ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 All operations are idempotent, safe to re-run.
 If a repo import completes after the script times out, the next run detects the incomplete state via the absence of `default-veracode.yml` and automatically applies the missing post-import steps.

+During import, the script verifies that `main` is set as the default branch immediately after the branch becomes visible.
+This prevents issues where GitHub sets a different default (e.g. `master`) when the source repo uses a different primary branch name.

 > **App installation is manual.** The script checks whether `veracode-workflow-app` is installed per org and generates `manual_install_links.csv` with a direct install URL for each org that needs it.
 Automated installation via the GitHub API is not supported for third-party apps.

 ---